 Hello rhubarb lovers!
 Are you ready for Rhubarb Fritters?
-Chunks of fresh rhubarb are embedded in a sweet, yeasty dough which is spiced with cardamom & Grains of Paradise.
+Chunks of fresh rhubarb are embedded in a sweet, yeasty dough which is spiced with a hint of cardamom.
 The fritters are fried until golden brown and iced with a glaze made from the rhubarb juice.
 Yummm!

 Now listen, I know we bakers can sometimes be perfectionists, but fritter making is not the time to get too fussy.
 These are supposed to be big, glorious blobs of messy, fried-dough heaven.